 Hello and welcome to the First United Methodist Church here in Carrollton, Ohio.
 You’re probably wondering what we mean by our slogan “Following Jesus…Sharing His Love”.
 Well, we’re a group of ordinary and imperfect people who agree that this is the simplest way to describe what a Christian ought to do.
 It’s not always easy and none of us get it right all the time, but it’s a journey we choose to take.
 And there’s a place waiting for you right here, so come and take this life-long journey with us.

-Carrollton First UMC is located at 253 South Lisbon Street, Carrollton, Ohio 44615
+CARROLLTON FIRST UMC is located at 253 South Lisbon St, Carrollton, Ohio 44615

 Contact us by phone: 330-627-7671 or email:email@example.com

 Sunday Worship: 8:15 and 10:45 AM – Nursery is provided

 Sunday School (all ages): 9:40 – 10:30 AM